Tim Samuels: Documentaries and journalism

 Samuels continues to contribute provocative journalism to the Newsnight programme.
 The SNP complained after Samuels drove a car covered in the St George's Flag around Scotland during the 2006 World Cup, after England fans had been attacked for wearing their national shirts.
 In the Immigrant Song Contest, Samuels satirised the Eurovision Song contest, with immigrants to the UK covering Eurovision entries.
-For Newsnight, Samuels has repeatedly investigated the case of British businessman Krishna Maharaj who is jailed in Florida.
+For Newsnight, Samuels has repeatedly investigated the case of British businessman Krishna Maharaj who was jailed in Florida.

 Samuels has made a number of documentaries for BBC Radio.
+For BBC 5 Live he created and fronted the men's magazine show Men's Hour, the male counterpart to Radio 4's Woman's Hour.
 His Radio 4 and World Service documentaries include Guerillas of Pop, Running Away, Find Me a New York Jewish Princess, What Men Think, Dr, Why?, Men in Therapy and Tel Aviv Comes Out which won gold at the New York Festivals international radio awards.
 Tim Samuels' Sleepover: Inside the Israeli Hospital was nominated for radio documentary of the year at the Radio Academy ARIAS awards.
-For BBC 5 Live he created and fronted the men's magazine show Men's Hour, the male counterpart to Radio 4's Woman's Hour.
 Samuels presented I Wish I'd Written That on BBC Radio 2.
+His podcasts include All Hail Kale, a wry look at wellness for the BBC, and White Men Can’t Work! – which critiqued the impact of DEI and its role in driving men towards populism.

 A keynote event at the Danish TV Festival described Samuels as the "Benevolent Anarchist".

 In 2013, the mental health charity Mind awarded Tim Samuels its Making A Difference award for his television and radio work – the first time it has been given to an individual.

 For BBC One, Samuels returned to the topic of immigration for his documentary The Great Big Romanian Invasion, which investigated the panic surrounding the threatened mass influx of Romanians to the UK and included an exploration of his own background.

 The National Geographic Channel announced Samuels had joined its new current affairs show Explorer as a global correspondent, reporting on US politics and covering stories in Australia, Pakistan, Iceland, Israel, Russia and Egypt.

+Samuels covered the October 7 attacks for The Free Press - reporting on the ground in the aftermath of the assault on Kibbutz Be'eri, meeting survivors and those who lost family members, as well as showing the impact on Palestinians in the West Bank.